 \section{Summary and discussion}

 We used Gaia DR3 low-resolution XP spectra to introduce new photometric bands that are sensitive to the different chemical compositions of multiple populations in GCs.
 To do this, we used simulated spectra of RGB stars in 47\,Tucanae with the same metallicities but different light-element abundances as expected for 1P and 2P stars in GCs.
-We found that photometric diagrams constructed with magnitudes in the m3800$^{0200}$, m4300$^{0100}$, and m9225$^{0150}$ bands introduced in our work and in the G$_{\rm RP}$ filter of Gaia DR3, are efficient tools to identify multiple populations among giant stars of 47\,Tucanae.
-In particular, the $\Delta_{\rm m3800, m4300,GRP}$ vs.\,$\Delta_{\rm m4300,m9225}$ ChM allowed us to disentangle 1P and 2P stars along the RGB, red HB, and AGB and to detect star-to-star metallicity variations among 1P stars.
+We found that diagrams based on photometry in the m3800$^{0200}$, m4300$^{0100}$, and m9225$^{0150}$ bands introduced in our work and in the G$_{\rm RP}$ filter of Gaia DR3, are able to efficiently identify multiple populations among giant stars of 47\,Tucanae.In particular, the $\Delta_{\rm m3800, m4300,GRP}$ vs.\,$\Delta_{\rm m4300,m9225}$ ChM enabled us to distinguish between 1P and 2P stars along the RGB, red HB, and AGB, as well as to identify metallicity variations among the 1P stars.

 The photometric identification of 1P and 2P stars is validated by the comparison of the ChM with the abundances of C, N, O, Mg, Al, and Na available from the literature and with the photometric diagrams constructed with the U,B,V,I magnitudes, which are traditionally used to identify multiple populations in GCs.
 Similarly, we clearly identified 1P and 2P stars along the RGBs of NGC\,3201, NGC\,6121, and NGC\,6752.
-The sequences of 1P and 2P stars partially overlap each other in the ChM of NGC\,6397, due to the small differences in the chemical composition of its multiple populations.
+The sequences of 1P and 2P stars in the ChM of NGC,6397 partially overlap, due to the small differences in the light-element abundances of its stars.